joysticktv/joysticktv.github.io/live_streaming.md

 ## Lovense Integration

-JoystickTV has native support for your [Lovense](https://www.lovense.com/){:target="_blank" rel="noreferrer nofollow"} devices.
+Joystick has native support for your [Lovense](https://www.lovense.com/){:target="_blank" rel="noreferrer nofollow"} devices.
 These are interactive sex toys that will vibrate when someone sends you a tip during your live streams.
 The strength and length of vibration is controlled by you through the Lovense toy settings, and these values correlate to a tip amount.

 Add an extra level of interaction with your community during live streams by connecting your toy and encouraging users to tip!